portalhugger/Probability-Zero/plans.md

 * learn Basic Programming, unlocking Automation

 * program and activate Auto-Clicker v1 to partially automate the LUCK, unlocking Advanced Programming
-* learn Advanced Programming, unlocking Optimizer v1 and hidden files
+* learn Advanced Programming, unlocking Optimizer v1 and encrypted files
-* optimize Auto-Clicker to reduce its resources/sec (applies to current version and all future versions)
+* optimize Auto-Clicker v1 to unlock Auto-Clicker v2
-* program Auto-Clicker v2 to fully automate the LUCK (for now, since you're consuming fabric at the rate it's produced)
+* program and activate Auto-Clicker v2 to fully automate the LUCK (for now, since you're consuming fabric at the rate it's produced)

+* attempt to view encrypted files -> unlock Cryptography
 * learn Cryptography, unlocking Decryption v1
-* program and activate Decryption v1 (which requires)
+* program and activate Decryption v1 to start

 unlocks "Complete STATS schematics" for a lot of research